186526/hexo-theme-mduilw/README.md

 - [Preview](http://mduilw.186526.xyz)

-If you like this theme , pls give me a star!
+If you like this theme , plz give me a star!

 ## Installtion